Dismiss Notice

 Quite a while ago, now, School 1st XV often did a run out against local area league sides, whose more senior forwards routinely had a predilection not to shave on Saturdays and to grind accordingly in the scrum.
 We learned to offset this psychological tactic by eating half a garlic before taking the field.
 Referees often asked who had been 'on the curry'.
 Woodsie was garlic intolerant, so sucked half a beef OXO instead, straight from the foil.
 His breath thereafter was accredited as being able to drop a Gorilla at 5 paces.
 I don't think I'll take you up on your option, but OXO milk shakes might be an offering to visitors before All Hallows next.

-Tim Checkley likes this.
+Wobbler, TTH and Tim Checkley like this.

 9. von Poop